Futures vs Options

 What are Options?

 Options or a Options contract is much like Futures where by they are an agreement between a buyer and a seller to either sell or buy back an asset at a future date.
-The difference with Options is that the buyer/seller has the right but not the obligation to do so.
+The difference between Futures and Options is that with Options, the buyer/seller has the right but not the obligation to do so.

 The Futures markets are some of the most liquid markets in the world.
 Billions of dollars are traded on some of the larger Futures markets on a daily basis.
 This means that there is no shortage of buyers and sellers available and taking a trade is extremely quick, there is no extended waiting for an order to execute as is the potential with stocks.